2009–10 Wolverhampton Wanderers F.C. season: Season review

 The January transfer window saw the club make a club record bid to sign winger Adam Johnson from Middlesbrough, and a long-winded attempt to lure Stephen Hunt from relegation rivals Hull City.
 Both bids failed, as did late attempts for young defender Nathaniel Clyne and even a loan offer to former starlet Robbie Keane.
 With no permanent transfers agreed, the club instead brought in two loan signings, both from Belgian club Charleroi – Adlène Guedioura and Geoffrey Mujangi Bia.

 The start to 2010 proved equally frustrating on the field with only two points taken from four games, as well as a convincing FA Cup exit at the hands of financially troubled Championship side Crystal Palace.
 The rot was stopped with a home win over Tottenham, which meant Wolves had completed their first top flight double since the 1980–81 season.
 Wolves added a second double over Burnley, before a draw at Aston Villa and then a 3–1 victory at fellow strugglers West Ham finished a series of three away game which yielded seven points from a possible nine, giving their chances of avoiding relegation a strong boost.

 The team drew four of their five following games, their only defeat coming in the 95th minute away at title challengers Arsenal.
 This run of points helped assure their Premier League survival.
 Survival was mathematically confirmed on 25 April 2010 when Burnley failed to beat Liverpool, thus filling the final relegation spot.

 The season was concluded with a 1–3 loss at already-relegated Portsmouth before a final day victory over Sunderland took their points tally to 38, yielding a 15th-place finish.
 This marked their highest position in the English football system since 1979–80.
 It also meant the club had survived at the top level for the first time in 29 years.
 Although they finished the division's lowest goalscorers (with 32), a strong defensive resolve meant they had conceded the least of the bottom 8 (56), creating the formula for their survival.

 Results

-Pre season
+Preseason

 Wolves took part in their first foreign pre-season tour in five years as they traveled to Perth, Australia to train and play their opening two friendlies against A-League opposition in their first visit to the country since 1972.
 As had become common in recent years, only their final game was held at their Molineux home.
 A second "Wolves XI" team largely comprising academy prospects and out of favour senior players also played a series of matches during this period.